ejdigby/vrm-node/README.md

 If there is demand for it, two other bits of functionality could be provided:

 - normalization: normalizing an arbitrary string input without coercing it (this happens internally anyway)
-- extending `info`: extracting the data from a given VRM - e.g. the 2001 UK format contains information about the area and year of registration
+- extending `info`: exposing the data contained within a given VRM - e.g. the 2001 UK format contains information about the area and year of registration

 ### Data Sources